George-Edih/cs1302-ce01/README.md

 1. If you are elsewhere, change into the `notes` directory.
 Rename `day.txt` to `day1.txt`.
 Write the command you used in your notes.

 1. Change into the `exercise1` directory.
-Without changing directories, copy `day1.txt` to `names.txt`.
+Without changing directories again, copy `day1.txt` to `names.txt`.
-   Both files should now be contained in `notes`.
+   Both files should now be contained in the `notes` directory.

 1. Assume you are still in the `exercise1` directory.
 What command(s) can be used to verify that you actually copied the file in the previous question to the desired location?

 1. Change to the `1302` directory.
-Without changing directories, copy the entire contents of the `notes` directory into the `exercise1` directory?
+Without changing directories again, copy the entire contents of the `notes` directory into the `exercise1` directory.
 Write the command you used in your notes.
 Verify that the two text files now exist in both locations.

 1. Assume you are still in the `1302` directory.
-What single command can be used to delete both text files in `exercise1`.
+What single command can be used to delete both text files located in the `exercise1` directory?
+Execute the command to delete both text files from `exercise1`.
+   They should now be located in the `notes` directory only.

 <hr/>